BlackJocker1995/uavga/README.md

 `4.validate.py` validate configurations through simulator.

-If you want to validate with multiple simulator, you can use validate.py -- device {xxx} to start SITL
+If you want to validate with multiple simulator, you can use validate.py -- device {xxx} to start multiple SITL

 `5.range.py` summary range guideline by validated result.